 The second foal (2018) born to Verity's exceptional homebred mare Armani who competed BD to Inter 1 level.
 By the Elite stallion Floriscount and born in 2018.
 This livery chestnut filly has an absolutely fantastic temperament.
 She is the tallest of the youngstock by Armani so far.
 Verity decided that Faberge could do with 12 months longer to mature before backing, and decided to place her in foal for 2022.
 Belissimo M was the obvious choice.
 She is due her 1st foal at the End of March 2022!

 Silverline Lightning, or Light as he is known to his friends, is a 154cm Piebald gelding and is used in the riding school.
 Verity did not expect to be purchasing such a genius in a horse’s body!
 He learnt all the moves up to BD Medium level within 12 months – having not been able to canter united on his arrival.
 In 2017 he partnered Cathy Craddock to become part of the BRC National Quadrille Championship winning team, for Cornwall Trec Riding Club.
 He has now competed at Medium level – winning and qualifying for the BRC Dressage to Music National Championships in October 2018.
-He is available for riding lessons for riders, from novice and nervous, through to advanced.
-Light is so kind and patient he has even taken a disabled rider and riders prone to panic attacks.
+At the end of 2021 Lightning retired from action duty and is now full time living with his bestie Cathy Craddock.

 Ronnie Cob was our riding school cob for 10 years, but sadly due to a field injury she had to retire.
 As the injury did not fully heal she was sadly put to sleep in 2016.
 Ronnie went to Olympia on two occasions as part of the BRC Quadrille National Championships, representing the Cornwall Trec Quadrille Team and she helped many a rider gain their confidence.
 All the team at Rosevidney will always be grateful for her service and she will never be forgotten.